Both inside and outside sales are important components of any sales strategy. However, companies don’t always need both for a thriving business.

 Outside sales reps are likely to have a higher close rate (thanks to fewer leads and deeper relationships with each)

-Deals closed through outside sales are often larger or higher value than inside sales
+Deals closed through outside sales are often larger or of higher value than inside sales

 Field reps often have more years of sales experience